-- Sincere interest in working with youth and adults in the community - Ability to communicate with youth and adults - Ability to resolve conflict positively and constructively - Ability to organize, plan, delegate responsibility and carry out assignments - Time to carry out the project leader role - Willingness to seek out resources and information. - Serve as positive role model for youth - Motivate and foster positive self-esteem, decision making, problem solving, responsibility, leadership, career exploration and other life skills in youth - Understand the relationship of the West Virginia University Extension Service to the county and 4-H organizations.
+- Sincere interest in working with youth and adults in the community - Ability to communicate with youth and adults - Ability to resolve conflict positively and constructively - Ability to organize, plan, delegate responsibility and carry out assignments - Time to carry out the project leader role - Willingness to seek out project resources and information - Serve as positive role model for youth - Motivate and foster positive self-esteem, decision making, problem solving, responsibility, leadership, career exploration and other life skills in youth - Understand the relationship of the West Virginia University Extension Service to the county and 4-H organizations.

-Requirements: Volunteers must complete the required screening and training as outlined on the Organizational Leader Record prior to enrolling members in their club.
+Requirements: Volunteers must complete the required screening and training as outlined on the Volunteer Leader Record.